ileanabuhan/ileanabuhan.github.io/Teaching.markdown

 - **Bachelor's thesis**:

+  -  *Fine Grained LeakageModels in a Simulated Pipeline Component for an arbitrary*

+     *RISC-VMicrocontroller*, Ioana Dunare, (August 2025)
   -  *Side-channel resistant implementation of ASCON for RISC-V architectures*,  Daan Weessies, (June 2025)
   - *ARMageddon: A Microarchitectural Duel Between the Cortex-M4 and M33*, Alexandru Aioanei, (June 2025)
   - *Firmware Extraction and Analysis of the TP-Link TL-MR3020 Router*, Beau Maas, (June 2025)